The Pacific (miniseries): Production

 The Pacific was produced by Steven Spielberg, Tom Hanks, and Gary Goetzman in association with HBO Miniseries, Playtone, DreamWorks, Seven Network and Sky Movies.
 Seven and Sky both invested in the project for the right to broadcast it in Australia and the United Kingdom respectively.
 Nine Network has previously broadcast the HBO productions of Band of Brothers.
-Nine had a broadcast deal with HBO's parent Warner Bros., but then HBO started to distribute its own productions separately.
+Nine had a broadcast deal with HBO's parent Warner Bros., but then HBO started to distribute its productions separately.
+When work on the project began, DreamWorks' television division was operating as a unit of Paramount Pictures, with Paramount's parent company Viacom having purchased DreamWorks' live-action film and television divisions in February 2006.
+However, by the time The Pacific was released, DreamWorks' live-action film and television divisions had already split from Viacom, with Viacom still retaining ownership of DreamWorks' pre-existing live-action film and television libraries.
+In the show's credits, HBO was listed as the sole copyright holder.

 In April 2007, the producers set up a production office in Melbourne and began casting.
 Originally the project was estimated at $100 million to produce, but ended up costing over $200 million, making The Pacific the most expensive television miniseries ever created at the time.
 According to the Sydney Morning Herald an estimated A$134 million was spent in Australia.
-The Australian newspaper Herald Sun estimates that it brought 4,000 jobs and generated A$180 million for the Australian economy.

-Filming of the miniseries in Australia started on August 10, 2007, and finished in late May 2008.
+The Australian newspaper Herald Sun estimates that it brought 4,000 jobs and generated A$180 million for the Australian economy.Filming of the miniseries in Australia started on August 10, 2007, and finished in late May 2008.
 From August until November 2007 filming took place at locations in and around Port Douglas, Queensland including Mossman, Queensland; Drumsara Plantation, Mowbray National Park and beaches at Rocky Point, Queensland.
 Production then moved to rural Victoria, in the You Yangs near Lara (from November–December 2007), then at a sand quarry on Sandy Creek Road near Geelong until February 2008.
 Melbourne city locations were used in late 2007 and through 2008 including Central City Studios at Melbourne Docklands (March 2008); Flinders Street (between Swanston and Elizabeth streets, February 1–4, 2008); the intersection of Swanston and Flinders streets (February 2008); Flinders Street station (February 2–3, 2008).
 Other suburban locations included Mornington Railway, Bundoora, specifically the Ernest Jones Hall at the La Trobe University campus, Bundoora (late May 2008); the Railway Hotel, South Melbourne (December 2007); Scotch College, Melbourne (December 2007); Melbourne High School (December 2007).